 More than likely this movie will bring about amendments to how universities proceed on reports of sexual assault, but this only provides consequential and judicial change, not effective social change.
 The documentary needed to shame men, and make them feel disgusted by common rationales, like saying a victim was “asking for it” by wearing a short skirt or revealing blouse.

-This doesn’t mean showing the face of every suspected rape perpetrator, but just one or two to explain, or more than likely drown in their own reasoning.
+This doesn’t mean showing the face of every suspected rape perpetrator, but just one or two to explain.
 In this way, the filmmakers would come closer to ridding not just universities, but also society of the ridiculous, overstated “cry wolf” rape myth, and possibly instilling a greater responsibility in men to physically respect women.

 Kirby tries to send a male-targeted message by showing men who were also victims of on-campus rape/sexual assault.
 But the men don’t differentiate themselves from the females, and since there are so few male victims in the film, these cases come across more as exceptions than common occurrences worth paying attention to.